How we work:

-If you would like to be involved with the work of any of these committees, please contact us here!
+If you would like to be involved with the work of any of these committees or working groups, please contact us here!
 We host a regular drop-in Zoom call for potential volunteers to learn more about our Coalition and join our work.

 Past and Current Coalition Partners include:

-Bartimaeus Cooperative Ministries, Central States Mennonite Conference, Center for Sustainable Climate Solutions, Christian Peacemaker Teams, Indigenous-Settler Relations Office of Mennonite Church Canada, Mennonite Central Committee, Mennonite Church USA, Mennonite Creation Care Network, Mennonite Mission Network, Pacific Southwest Mennonite Conference, Suriname Indigenous Health Fund, Ted & Company TheaterWorks, and various Watershed Discipleship groups.
+Bartimaeus Cooperative Ministries, Central States Mennonite Conference, Center for Sustainable Climate Solutions, Christian Peacemaker Teams, Indigenous-Settler Relations Office of Mennonite Church Canada, Mennonite Central Committee, Mennonite Church USA, Mennonite Creation Care Network, Mennonite Mission Network, Pacific Southwest Mennonite Conference, Suriname Indigenous Health Fund, and Ted & Company TheaterWorks.

 Accountability and Responsibility: